guigrpa/oao/README.md

 Options:

   -h, --help           output usage information
-  -s --src <pattern>   Glob pattern for sub-package paths [packages/*] --no-master          Allow publishing from a non-master branch --no-confirm         Do not ask for confirmation before publishing --publish-tag <tag>  Publish with a custom tag (instead of `latest`)
+  -s --src <glob>      glob pattern for sub-package paths [packages/*] -l --link <regex>    regex pattern for extra packages that should be linked, not installed --no-master          allow publishing from a non-master branch --no-confirm         do not ask for confirmation before publishing --publish-tag <tag>  publish with a custom tag (instead of `latest`)
 ```